15 Feb Four Proven Strategies for Change Management Success

 The study revealed that the key difference between resolution-makers who are successful at maintaining new habits and those who aren’t is this: unsuccessful resolution-makers use ‘awareness-raising’ strategies, whereas successful resolution-makers use stimulus control (avoidance) and reinforcement (rewards) to maintain newly formed habits.

 The same principle applies in an organizational setting.
-Using digital coaching helps people identify the controllables in their context, as well as ways to control them, minimizing their chances of relapse.
+Using automated coaching helps people identify the controllables in their context, as well as ways to control them, minimizing their chances of relapse.
 The Cognician platform makes use of rewards such as badges and additional fun content to keep users motivated to push through to the end.

 In what ways can you incorporate stimulus control into your change management program?
 And what can you do to reward people to keep them motivated?